 CTE_NAME;

-The above PostgreSQL code has a CTE under the name CTE_NAME which selects three columns product_name, total_count, and total_price from the orders table, subquery used GROUP BY statement over product_name to find these columns and then used in the main query to get the following output
+The above PostgreSQL code has a CTE under the name CTE_NAME, which selects three columns product_name, total_count, and total_price from the orders table, subquery used GROUP BY statement over product_name to find these columns and then used in the main query to get the following output.

 Output:

-Recursive Common Table Expression In Postgres
+Recursive Common Table Expression in Postgres

 Recursive CTE Syntax in Postgres